Image courtesy Light Field Lab, Inc.

 7 Minutes

-PART TWO OF A FIVE-PART SERIES ON UNDERSTANDING HOW MUCH RESOLUTION A HOLOGRAM NEEDS TO APPEASE THE EYE
+PART 2 OF A 5-PART SERIES ON UNDERSTANDING HOW MUCH RESOLUTION A HOLOGRAM NEEDS TO APPEASE THE EYE

 INTRO